tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 This installer includes a Git BASH terminal emulator that will allow you to use Git and Unix commands from the terminal.

-You can check to see if you have Git already installed by opening a terminal and typing
+You can check to see if you have Git already installed by opening a terminal and typing the following:

 ```bash
 git --version